XxAcielxX/arch-plasma-install/README.md

 We are going to install Arch and KDE Plasma packages required for a minimal system up & running.

-Grab the latest Arch Image ISO from https://www.archlinux.org/download/ and write it to an USB Stick
+Grab the latest Arch Image ISO from https://www.archlinux.org/download/ and write it to an USB Stick.

 After the image is done writing, it's time to boot the into Arch Live ISO.
-First thing to do after you land onto Live ISO terminal is to
+First thing to do after you land onto Live ISO terminal is to:

 ### Check for Internet Connectivity
 ```